 How is the Premium for a Zero Depreciation Cover Calculated?

-Each car insurance company has a standard set of procedures using which it determines the premium for a zero depreciation cover.
+Each has a standard set of procedures using which it determines the premium for a zero depreciation cover.
 But the following factors are taken into consideration by all insurance providers when they calculate the premium:

 - The age of the car